December 27, 2021

 If all else fails, the best thing that you can do is call a plumber.
 We are highly trained professionals at unclogging slow draining toilets and can have your toilet back to normal in no time.
 Contact us today for more information or to schedule an appointment.
 All American Plumbing, Heating & Air Service is here to help!

-If you’re still experiencing a clogged drain after trying these methods, please contact us.
+If you’re still experiencing a CLOGGED DRAIN after trying these methods, please CONTACT US.